ssouron/ghp-connector/docs/initial-specs.md

 ### Output Formats

+- Multiple output formats supported with the `--format` option:
+  - Human-readable format optimized for terminal display (default)
-- Default JSON format for interoperability
+  - JSON format for integration and automation
+  - Text format for simple machine processing
+  - Table and minimal formats (planned)
-- Human-readable formatted output for terminal display
+- Color-coding for terminal output with `--no-color` option to disable
 - Standard return codes to facilitate integration with other tools

 ### Usability Features